gohugoio/hugo/docs/content/extras/shortcodes.md

 You can also use the variable `.Page` to access all the normal [Page Variables](/templates/variables/).

+A shortcodes can be nested.
+In a nested shortcode you can access the parent shortcode context with `.Parent`.
+This can be very useful for inheritance of common shortcode parameters from the root.

 ## Single Positional Example: youtube

     {{</* youtube 09jf3ow9jfw */>}}